Pratishtha1452/Pratishtha1452/README.md

 ## 📝 Initial Commit

 Hello!
-I'm Pratishta.
+I'm Pratishtha.
 I'm a Software Developer based in India with a deep, genuine interest in the discipline of Computer Science.

 For me, programming is about strong foundational engineering and understanding how systems work under the hood.
 I have a pure love for Java, and I'm currently channelling that into full-stack web development, actively building robust backends using Spring Boot.
 I care heavily about clean architecture, performance, and writing maintainable code.